 The IREM sets the education requirements for the CPM designation and requires a person to hold a bachelor's or master's degree in real estate or property management or complete courses offered through the organization (www.irem.org).
 A real estate or property management program may cover topics ranging from real estate terminology to investment properties.
 You may also learn about valuation, financial reporting and property management.

 Another option to meet education requirements is to complete seven IREM required courses.
 The seven IREM courses will cover topics including marketing, human resources, property maintenance and real estate investment.

-The IREM has implemented a 3-step process for property managers to become certified.
+The IREM has implemented a three-step process for property managers to become certified.
 First, applicants must establish candidacy by submitting a completed CPM application and pledging to maintain the IREM code of ethics.
 Second, applicants must complete education requirements or show proof of other accepted certification.
 Lastly, candidates must pass management, ethics and certification examinations.